jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

 Docker Compose, a [service](
 https://docs.docker.com/get-started/part3/#about-services)
-is a set of identical containers (sometimes placed behind a load balancer), while when using Kubernetes, a [service]( https://kubernetes.io/docs/concepts/services-networking/service/) is a way to access a bunch of ressources (for instance, containers) that don't have a stable network address.
+is a set of identical containers (sometimes placed behind a load balancer), whereas with Kubernetes, a [service]( https://kubernetes.io/docs/concepts/services-networking/service/) is a way to access a bunch of resources (for instance, containers) that don't have a stable network address.
 When there are multiple resources behind a single service, that service then acts as a load balancer.
 Yes, these